|

 Enigma T where each rotor has 5 notches.

-- Mandatory use of extra Naval wheels
+- Mandatory use of extra Naval rotor

 If, on any given day, a naval operator could pick any three rotors from the